Frequently Asked Questions

 What costs can I expect to be put on my bill?

-The costs on your bill include the program costs for your particular program plus an administrative fee.
+The costs on your bill include the program costs for your particular program plus a non-refundable administrative fee.
+You will not be billed for Cedarville University's room and board while you are away.
+Note that you cannot "save" your dorm room while studying abroad.

 What will a typical week look like while I am studying abroad?